Everest Base Camp Helicopter Tour With Landing

 • The helicopter lands at Lukla Airport helipad, Syangboche, and Kalapathar during the EBC helicopter flight.

-• The Eurocopter AS350 B3e, Airbus H125, Bell 407, and Mi-17 are the 4 helicopter models that are most used for the Everest base camp tours in Nepal. however, only with high-altitude capabilities, dependability, and safety features, helicopters are preferred.
+• The Eurocopter AS350 B3e, Airbus H125, Bell 407, and Mi-17 are the 4 helicopter models that are most commonly used for the Everest Base Camp Helicopter tours in Nepal.
+However, with high-altitude capabilities, dependability, and safety features, these helicopters are preferred.

-• Yes, you can book your Everest base camp helicopter tour with us even if you are also booking a single traveler.
+• Yes, you can book your Everest Base Camp helicopter tour with us even if you are a single traveler.
 We arrange a group joining with other travelers.

-• Yes, there will be available oxygen cylinders in helicopters if needed in case of emergency.
-But the Everest base camp helicopter tour is easy so, you don’t need oxygen to use.
+• Yes, there will be available oxygen cylinders in helicopters if needed in case of an emergency.
+But the Everest Base Camp helicopter tour is easy, so you don’t need oxygen.

-• For the Everest base camp helicopter tour total weight limit will be 500 kg Overall. so, on the Everest base camp helicopter tour, a maximum are 5 people.
+• For the Everest Base Camp helicopter tour, the total weight limit will be 500 kg Overall.
+So, on the Everest Base Camp helicopter tour, a maximum of 5 people.
 Helicopter tour capacity is decided by the weight of the person on your trip.

 • Yes, of course, you can take your kids on this flight without any problem.
 We offer you a luxurious Heli ride, it is suitable for kids and older age.

-• Spring (March-May) and autumn (September–November) are normally the best to take a helicopter tour to Everest base camp.
-Because of the weather is stable, skies are clear, and visibility is high, this season is best for the Everest base camp helicopter tour.
+• We highly recommended during Spring (March- May), Autumn (September–November), and Winter(December - February) are normally the best seasons to take a helicopter tour to Everest Base Camp.
+The weather is stable, the skies are clear, and visibility is high.

 • The tour typically lasts around 4 to 5 hours, offering a comprehensive and scenic journey to and from Everest Base Camp.